 - 5 + 6 = 11.
 Look back at the meaning of numbers five and six.
-If we add power and strength with man and beast, we will have a twisted counterfeit unless that man (or woman) is ruled by YHWH.
+If power and strength (5) is added to man and beast (6), a twisted counterfeit emerges unless that man (or woman) is ruled by the Spirit of Adonai.
 In the case of the latter, eleven can symbolize a place of godly transition.
 Sadly, many believe that Adonai rules them, but it is their nephesh/flesh that really has the upper hand.
 Where this is true, their life will be characterized by confusion, disorder, an extreme of lack or excess, duplicity, corruption, divination, and the like.

 Twelve shtayim esre [f.] shnayim asar [m.] perfect government, order, organization, united, perfect subdivisions of time (12 hours in day, 12 months in a year, 12 primary constellations) and of people (12 tribes of Israel, 12 Disciples/Apostles).
 This demonstrates a holy people serving a holy God based on the Creator’s clock and calendar.